 £7 a bottle (though I believe it can be bought for £6 in many establishments) and hailing from the New South Wales region of the land down under.

 I’m going to put it out there.

 This wine is the most beautiful looking thing to come out of Australia since the Koala!

 Yes, this wine is visually stunning.

-The only downside to the label is the sheer amount of writing on the back.
-The complete history of the manufacturer.
 Taking it down to just the important bit though “…this medium sweet shiraz is jam packed with rich, opulent, sweet red berry flavours balanced with a subtle hint of vanilla and spice…”

 The description is talking the talk but will it walk the walk?